 Where’s the best place to park?

-Is there disabled parking?
+Is here disabled parking?

 Yes, but these fill up very quickly in the local car parks.
 Please check car park closing times.

 Are there any road closures I need to be aware of?